Emilfc2000/Heterogeneous_Lattice_RL/README.md

 --------------------

-To Run Reinforcement Learning via RL+ntop simulations framework, one must:
+To Run Reinforcement Learning with ntop simulations framework, one must:

 1: Download lattice_auto_w_simulations.ntop AND Reinforcement_Learning_code_ntop_sim.py, and put them in the same folder